kubewarden/docs/docs/reference/CRDs.md

-AdmissionPolicySpec defines the desired state of AdmissionPolicy
+AdmissionPolicySpec defines the desired state of AdmissionPolicy.

 _Appears in:_
 - [AdmissionPolicy](#admissionpolicy)